PetroIvaniuk/awesome-ml/README.md

 - [PaLM (Pathways Language Model)](https://ai.googleblog.com/2022/04/pathways-language-model-palm-scaling-to.html) -
 - [PaLM-E: An Embodied Multimodal Language Model](https://palm-e.github.io/) -  We propose embodied language models to directly incorporate real-world continuous sensor modalities into language models and thereby establish the link between words and percepts.
 - [Imagen](https://imagen.research.google/) - a text-to-image diffusion model with an unprecedented degree of photorealism and a deep level of language understanding, by Google Research, Brain Team
+- [Word-As-Image for Semantic Typography](https://wordasimage.github.io/Word-As-Image-Page/) - A few examples of our Word-As-Image illustrations in various fonts and for different textual concept.
+The semantically adjusted letters are created completely automatically using our method, and can then be used for further creative design as we illustrate here.
 - [Muse: Text-To-Image Generation via Masked Generative Transformers](https://muse-model.github.io/) - Muse is a fast, state-of-the-art text-to-image generation and editing model, by Google Research
+- [Mubert](https://mubert.com/) - Human x AI Generative Music.
+For your video content, podcasts and apps

+- [Scribble Diffusion](https://scribblediffusion.com/) - Turn your sketch into a refined image using AI
 - [InstructPix2Pix Learning to Follow Image Editing Instructions](https://www.timothybrooks.com/instruct-pix2pix/) - a method for editing images from human instructions: given an input image and a written instruction that tells the model what to do, our model follows these instructions to edit the image
 - [Composer: Creative and Controllable Image Synthesis with Composable Conditions](https://damo-vilab.github.io/composer-page/) - a new generation paradigm that allows flexible control of the output image, such as spatial layout and palette, while maintaining the synthesis quality and model creativity
 - [Prismer: A Vision-Language Model with Multi-Modal Experts](https://shikun.io/projects/prismer) - a data- and parameter-efficient vision-language model that leverages an ensemble of diverse, pre-trained domain experts
 - [GEN-1](https://research.runwayml.com/gen1) - use words and images to generate new videos out of existing ones
   - Mode 01: Stylization - Transfer the style of any image or prompt to every frame of your video.
   - Mode 02: Storyboard - Turn mockups into fully stylized and animated renders.